puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 ### Why use static catalogs?

 When a Puppet master produces a normal catalog, the result doesn't specify the a version of file resources.
-When the agent applies the catalog, it always retrieves the latest version of that file resource.
+When the agent applies the catalog, it always retrieves the latest version of that file resource, or uses a previously retrieved version if it matches the latest version's contents.

 When a Puppet manifest depends on a file whose contents might change more frequently than the Puppet agent receives new catalogs --- for instance, if the agent is caching catalogs for improved performance, to enable certain features like Puppet Enterprise's [Application Orchestration][], or because it can't reach a Puppet master over the network --- this can lead to a node applying a version of the referenced file that doesn't match the instructions in the catalog.